sagagaga4/Anonymously_Toxicity/README.md

 * X-Like Layout - Posts feature content at the top, a divider line, and action buttons (Comment, Repost, Like, Delete) at the bottom, centered and evenly spaced.

+* Comment Section - User is able to comment on post, I will soon create a like for comment integration don't worry :)

+* Image Uploading - User is now able to upload 300px width HD pictures and post them

 ## File Structure

 Below is the structure of the key files in this Twitter/X-inspired posting board project, located in the root directory of the repository: